Affinage

 1. 1998 Medium

-Molecular cloning established CSPG5 as a novel brain-specific transmembrane chondroitin sulfate proteoglycan with a defined domain architecture including an EGF-like domain and cytoplasmic tail, providing the structural framework for all subsequent functional studies.
+Defined CSPG5 as a brain-specific transmembrane chondroitin sulfate proteoglycan with a modular domain architecture, establishing the molecular substrate for all later functional work.

 PMID:9950058